Mariners vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has nine doubles, five home runs, 20 walks and 28 RBI (40 total hits).
+- Semien has 40 hits with nine doubles, five home runs, 21 walks and 28 RBI.
 He's also stolen five bases.

 Semien Recent Games